Borreria stricta

 What's the taxonomical classification of Borreria stricta?

-Borreria stricta belongs to the kingdom Plantae and is categorized under the phylum Streptophyta.
-Within the class Equisetopsida and the subclass Magnoliidae, this plant is organized under the order Gentianaales.
-It is a member of the family Rubiaceae, specifically classified within the genus Borreria, with its unique identification as the species stricta.
+Borreria stricta belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
+Within this lineage, it is categorized under the class Equisetopsida and the subclass Magnoliidae.
+Following the taxonomic hierarchy further, it is placed in the order Gentianales and is a member of the family Rubiaceae.
+Finally, its specific biological classification is defined by the genus Borreria and the species stricta.

 Taxonomic Rank Classification